HAMZA-NASIR-PU/sql-learning-journey/README.md

 ### Scenario

-In a sales management system, you have two tables: salespeople and sales.
+In a sales management system, you have three tables: `salespeople`, `sales`, and `products`.
 You need to update the commission rate of salespeople based on their sales performance over the last quarter.
 Specifically, if a salesperson has sold more than $10,000 worth of products in the last quarter, their commission rate should be increased by 2%.

 ### Tables